Caregiver Tips: 20 Things Not To Say To Someone Living With Dementia

 “You Don’t Need Help”

 Dismissing the need for assistance with statements like “you don’t need help” can lead to unnecessary struggles and frustration.
-Individuals with dementia often require support with daily activities and decision-making.
+Individuals living with dementia often require support with daily activities and decision-making.
 Willingly offering help and recognizing when additional assistance is necessary is needed, ensuring that support is provided with compassion.

 “I’ve Told You a Million Times”